FastRobotsCornell/FastRobots-2025/docs/labs/Lab1.md

 In order to test your robot's sensors more effectively, it is critical to have a working wireless debugging system.
 The following tasks will ensure that you can receive timestamped messages from the Artemis board.

-1. Send an *ECHO* command with a string value from the computer to the Artemis board, and receive an augmented string on the computer.
+1. Send a string value from the computer to the Artemis board using an *ECHO* command.
+The computer should then receive and print an augmented string.
     > For example, the computer sends the string value "HiHello" to the Artemis board using the ECHO command, and the computer receives the augmented string "Robot says -> HiHello :)" from a read GATT characteristic.

 2. Add a command GET_TIME_MILLIS which makes the robot reply write a string such as "T:123456" to the string characteristic.